-Part 11 - Auditor
+Part 10 - Auditor

-- 11.1 This Part applies only where the Society is required or has resolved to have an auditor. - 11.2 At each AGM the Society may appoint an auditor to hold office until the auditor is reelected or a successor is elected at the next AGM, and determine the terms of engagement of the auditor. - 11.3 An auditor may be removed by ordinary resolution. - 11.4 An auditor must be promptly informed in writing of appointment or removal. - 11.5 No director and no employee of the Society can be auditor. - 11.6 The auditor may attend general meetings. - 11.7 The Board must fill all vacancies arising in the office of auditor between AGMs."
+- 10.1 This Part applies only where the Society is required or has resolved to have an auditor. - 10.2 At each AGM the Society may appoint an auditor to hold office until the auditor is reelected or a successor is elected at the next AGM, and determine the terms of engagement of the auditor, including whether the auditor will perform an audit, a review engagement, or another form of review. - 10.3 An auditor may be removed by ordinary resolution. - 10.4 An auditor must be promptly informed in writing of appointment or removal. - 10.5 The auditor may attend general meetings. - 10.6 The Board must fill all vacancies arising in the office of auditor between AGMs."